Hampton Court is very large! Visitors wishing to see all of the interiors and a bit of the gardens will travel over two

 British Sign Language Tours

 Discover more with our British Sign Language interpreter guide and Deaf BSL-user guide by visiting on one of our selected dates when they will be at the palace.
-Click here for further information.
+More information on sign language tours

 Our Deaf guide is an Institute of Tourist Guiding Level 2 Hampton Court Palace qualified BSL guide.
 This is a first for both Historic Royal Palaces and the ITG.
-If you would like to book a private guided tour of Hampton Court in British Sign Language (for which there is an additional cost) please click here.
+You can book a private guided tour of Hampton Court in British Sign Language (for which there is an additional cost).
+More information on private guided tours.

 Visitors with mobility needs